Chapter 1: First Impressions

 “There is a new ambassador though.
 He is not from the island,” he said with heightened inflection.
 Just then, Apollus strolled by, alone.

-"Tell father I am coming a little later," I said proudly.
+I held my head high.
+“Tell father I am coming a little later,” I said.
 Romeos smiled.
 It was the first time in a long time I was with real friends my age.

 Apollus cast me a crossed look.
 “What did you say?”

-"Tell him I am coming later," I said in a clear assertive voice.
-I walked off leaving them dumbfounded as I walked off with my new friends and a new attitude.
+“Tell him I am coming later,” I said in a clear assertive voice.
+I walked off leaving them stunned as I walked off with my new friends and a new attitude.

-I went home with them to see their lovely home in the city of Apathia.
-I was introduced to their parents who were well acquainted with my father which was no surprise.
-Everyone knew him.
-When their male slave escorted me to the atrium, I heard their father say in the background, "Who is this boy you speak of?"
+I went home with them to see their domus in Apathia.
+When their male slave escorted me to the atrium, I heard their father say in the background, “Who is this boy you speak of?”
 I gulped thinking that the father already did not like me after how I treated his sons.
-But once I stepped into the airy space, now growing dimmer by the evening skies, his eyes brightened.
+But once I stepped into the airy space, his eyes brightened.

-"Why it is only Troy.
+“Why it is only Troy.
 We know your family very well.
-Tell the King, Diodecios extends his greetings his way," their father said.
+Tell the King, Diodecios extends his greetings to his household,” their father exclaimed.

 “My have you gotten taller since I last seen you,” their mother exclaimed coming behind her husband.